Angelo942/gdb_plus/README.md

 dbg.debug_from_done.wait()
 ```

-This should pass any check for a debugger, even searches for INT3, exept a full check that the memory hasn't been edited.
+This should pass any check for a debugger, even searches for INT3, except a full check that the code hasn't been edited.

-Calling your script with pwntools arguments `NOPTRACE` or `REMOTE` will allow you to disable all actions related to gdb and test your exploit localy or attack the remote target without having to comment anything.
+Calling your script with pwntools arguments `NOPTRACE` or `REMOTE` will allow you to disable all actions related to gdb and test your exploit locally or attack the remote target without having to comment anything.
 If you want a finer control you can use `ìf dbg.debugging` to discriminate the code that should be executed when gdb is opened or not.

 **Note**
 Debugger can also take as parameter a dictionary for the environment variables.
-You CAN use it to preload libraries, but if you want to do it for the libc I would advise to **patch the rpath** of the binary instead (if you don't know how take a look at [spwn](https://github.com/MarcoMarce) or [pwninit](https://github.com/io12/pwninit).
+You CAN use it to preload libraries, but if you want to do it for the libc I would advise to **patch the rpath** of the binary instead (if you don't know how take a look at [spwn](https://github.com/MarcoMeinardi/spwn) or [pwninit](https://github.com/io12/pwninit).
 This will prevent problems when running `system("/bin/sh")` that will fail due to LD_PRELOAD and may hide other problems in your exploit.

 **Warning**
 Old versions of gdbserver (< 11.0.50) have problems launching 32bit binaries.
 If you see a crash trying to find the canary use `from_start=False` as parameter for the debugger.
 This will launch the process and then attach to it once the memory has been correctly mapped.
 Letting `from_start=True` may also cause problems if the environment variables are important to your exploit since they will be mixed with some set up by gdbserver.